fbpx

 The History of Some Iconic Brand Assets

-Although rare, some brand assets get to the level of iconic status and in doing so, they themselves form part of culture.
+Some brand assets get to the level of iconic status and in doing so, they themselves form part of culture.
 Common across these is their consistent and creative use over time, all contributing to the success of their brands.
 Earning a place in our culture, some brand assets have even become more famous than the brand they represent!
 Many are trademarked, strictly protected, and carefully nurtured to retain their status.

 But where did they come from and how they did they evolve into the iconic brand assets we know today?